poojabakode/poojabakode/README.md

-- 👋 Hi, I’m @poojabakode
+- 👋 Hi, I’m  Pooja Bakode
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning new technical skills
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python for Data science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects on Python
-- 📫 How to reach me ...
+- 📫 How to reach me - bakodepooja@gmail.com

 <!---
 poojabakode/poojabakode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.